Matt Benning

-Matthew Benning (born May 25, 1994) is a Canadian professional ice hockey defenceman for the Toronto Marlies of the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
-He previously played for the Edmonton Oilers, Nashville Predators, and San Jose Sharks.
+Matthew Benning (born May 25, 1994) is a Canadian professional ice hockey player who is a defenceman and an unrestricted free agent.
+He previously played for the Edmonton Oilers, Nashville Predators, San Jose Sharks, Toronto Maple Leafs.
 He was selected 175th overall in the 2012 NHL entry draft by the Boston Bruins.

 Playing career

 Benning played two seasons of Junior A hockey for the Spruce Grove Saints of the Alberta Junior Hockey League (AJHL), one season with the Dubuque Fighting Saints junior team, then played for the Northeastern University Huskies from 2013 to 2016.

 Professional (2016–present)

 Edmonton Oilers (2016–2020)

 As Benning remained an unsigned draft pick of the Boston Bruins, he opted to sign a two-year, entry-level contract with his hometown club, the Edmonton Oilers, on August 27, 2016.

 After attending his first Oilers training camp, he unexpectedly made the Oilers opening night roster for the 2016–17 season.
 After sitting as a healthy scratch, he was reassigned to make his professional debut with American Hockey League (AHL) affiliate, the Bakersfield Condors.
 After two games with the Condors, Benning was recalled and made his NHL debut against the Toronto Maple Leafs on November 1, 2016.
 He scored his first NHL goal against Cory Schneider of the New Jersey Devils on January 7, 2017.
 On February 3, in a game against the Carolina Hurricanes, Benning suffered a concussion after he was hit by Hurricanes’ forward Viktor Stålberg, resulting in him missing the next 20 games.